Jul Maroh: Biography

 Maroh originates from Northern France.
-After obtaining an applied arts baccalauréat at the École supérieure des arts appliqués et du textile (E.S.A.A.T.) in Roubaix, they continued their studies in Brussels, where they lived for eight years.
-They got two diplomas there, in Visual Arts (comics option) in the École supérieure des arts Saint-Luc and in Lithography/Engraving at the Académie Royale des Beaux-Arts of Brussels.
+After obtaining an applied arts baccalauréat at the École supérieure des arts appliqués et du textile (E.S.A.A.T.) in Roubaix, they continued studies in Brussels, where they lived for eight years.
+There, they received two diplomas: one in Visual Arts (comics option) at the École supérieure des arts Saint-Luc and the other in Lithography/Engraving at the Académie Royale des Beaux-Arts of Brussels.

 Maroh is openly transgender and nonbinary.
 They started writing Blue is the Warmest Color when they were 19 and it took them five years to complete it.